Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

     }
 }
 ```
 The handler only cares about the `completed` and `aborted` trip events.
 It then calls upon the SQL archive service to persist the data to Azure SQL database.
-Please see [Data storage](#data-storage) for details on the table structure.
+Please see [Data storage](#data-storage) for more details on the SQL Database.

 Once in SQL, the data can be used to construct a PowerBI report to provide different performance indicators:
 - Trips per month